 Why You’re Never Going To Travel Around The World

-I’m not talking about going on holiday.
+I’m also not talking about just going on holiday.
 This is about your dream to go on a long backpacking trip around the world or living abroad somewhere for a year.
 The one you’ve talked about for years and have not done yet.
 Congrats to everyone who has.
 You can leave.
 Everyone else, sit down.

 It’s not about the money.
 Not really.
 It’s not about time.
 That only has a little something to do with it.
 It’s about something you’re doing and something you’re not doing.